Pediatric Residency First Year

 *Teams primarily consist of LSU Peds, Med/Peds, or Peds EM residents - with an integration of family practice interns on some teams.

-During the Neurology rotation, residents rotate in the outpatient clinic only.
-Neurology patients are admitted to the Pediatric Hospital Medicine service, and residents gain experience in inpatient neurologic care while on Purple/Green/Gold, NICU, and PICU rotations.
+All interns rotate in the outpatient neurology clinic for exposure to the subspecialty.
+Additionally, neurology patients are admitted to the Pediatric Hospital Medicine service, and residents gain experience in inpatient neurologic care while on Purple/Gold, NICU, and PICU rotations.

 Development